 The fighting continued into the night, leaving dozens of citizens wounded.
 There were many injuries among the police, too: about 100 officers sought medical aid and over 60 were hospitalized, according to an Interior Ministry report the following morning.
 In addition, over 20 people were detained.

 Speaking on Sunday night on hromadske.tv, a civic news channel, Klitschko repeated his call for an early presidential election.
 In response to one question about the day’s events, he replied: “What was I supposed to do?
 Use my sportsman’s abilities?”
 More than once during his TV appearance, the possibility of a “civil war” was mentioned.

 A White House statement called the rising tension in Ukraine a “direct consequence” of the Ukrainian government refusing to listen to the people’s demands.
 “From its first days, the Maidan movement has been defined by a spirit of non-violence and we support today's call by opposition political leaders to re-establish that principle,” it wrote, adding that the US is considering further measures in response to the violence, including sanctions.

-On Monday morning, there were many people milling round Hrushevskoho street, where the worst clashes had taken place.
+On Monday morning, there were many people milling around Hrushevskoho street, where the worst clashes had taken place.
 Part of the ground was wrecked where heavy paving slabs had been pulled up to use as missiles against riot police.
 A police bus that had been consumed by flames the previous night was now eerily adorned with icicles.

 Meanwhile, the Ukrainian government showed that it was well on top of the weekend’s news, starting the day with the following tweet: “PM Mykola Azarov: There is a perspective for developing [Ukraine’s] sugar industry.”